Cuprate/cuprate/books/protocol/src/pruning.md

 | 7              | 390           |
 | 8              | 391           |

-## Getting A Seeds Log Stripes
+## Getting A Seed's Log Stripes

 Monero currently only accepts a log stripes value of 3 and will reject any peers that use a different value.
-The function to calculate a seeds log stripes is:
+The function to calculate a seed's log stripes is:

 ```c++
 constexpr inline uint32_t get_pruning_log_stripes(uint32_t pruning_seed) {